Press Release May,

 1) The Marine Conservation Society (MCS) is the UK charity dedicated

-clean seas and beaches, sustainable fisheries, protection of marine
+for clean seas and beaches, sustainable fisheries, protection of

-life and their habitats, and the sensitive use of our marine resources.
+marine life and their habitats, and the sensitive use of our marine

-awareness of the many threats that face our seas and promotes individual,
+MCS raises awareness of the many threats that face our seas and promotes

-industry and government action to protect the marine environment.
-MCS
+individual, industry and government action to protect the marine

-provides information and guidance on many aspects of marine conservation
+environment.
+MCS provides information and guidance on many aspects

-well as promoting public participation in volunteer projects and surveys
+as well as promoting public participation in volunteer projects and

-such as Beachwatch, Adopt-a-Beach, Seasearch and Basking Shark Watch.
+surveys such as Beachwatch, Adopt-a-Beach, Seasearch and Basking

-MCS is currently calling for an effective Marine Bill for England and
+Shark Watch.
+MCS is currently calling for an effective Marine Bill

-the UK and complimentary legislation in Scotland Wales and Northern
+for England and the UK and complimentary legislation in Scotland

-Ireland, to deliver better protection for marine species and habitats,
+Wales and Northern Ireland, to deliver better protection for marine

 2) The 46,000 figure is quoted from a United Nations Environment Programme